Yovanna Ventura Sizzles In Makeshift Black-And-Gold Scarf Top

 “Many kisses for you dear gorgeous and pretty lady,” a fan gushed.

-“When [you’re] done with that top can I borrow it for a face mask?” another user teased in obvious reference to the current coronavirus pandemic and the suggestion that everyone wears masks when out in public.
+“When [you’re] done with that top can I borrow it for a face mask?” another user teased, in obvious reference to the current coronavirus pandemic and the suggestion that everyone wears masks when out in public.

 “Yovanaaaaaa you look stunning like always!” a fourth person wrote, adding a string of heart-eyes emoji for further emphasis.

 In addition, many of her followers used emoji in order to convey how they felt about the image.
-As often occurs with her posts, the most popular were the heart, heart-eyes, and fire emoji.
+As often occurs with her posts, the most popular ones were the heart, heart-eyes, and fire emoji.

-As previously reported by The Inquisitr, Yovanna recently showed off another way in which to accessorize with a scarf.
-Wearing a burgundy-colored bikini, the model also covered her hair with a brightly-hued scarf in that set of images.
+As previously reported by The Inquisitr, Yovanna recently demonstrated another way in which to accessorize with a scarf.
+Wearing a burgundy-colored bikini, the model covered her hair with a brightly-hued scarf in that set of images.